ibm-cloud-docs/containers/cs_registry.md

     ibmcloud ks cluster ls
     ```
     {: pre}
-2. Run the following command to create a service ID for the cluster, assign the service ID an IAM **Reader** service role for {{site.data.keyword.registrylong_notm}}, create an API key to impersonate the service ID credentials, and store the API key in a Kubernetes image pull secret in the cluster.
+2. Run the following command to create a service ID for the cluster and assign the service ID an IAM **Reader** service role for {{site.data.keyword.registrylong_notm}}.
+The command also creates an API key to impersonate the service ID credentials and stores the API key in a Kubernetes image pull secret in the cluster.
 The image pull secret is in the `default` Kubernetes namespace.
     ```
     ibmcloud ks cluster pull-secret apply --cluster <cluster_name_or_ID>
     ```